Robert-van-Engelen/Forth850/README.md

 - 2OS: string address if not found or execution token when found

 Performance:
-95 cycles per dictionary entry
+95 cycles per dictionary entry,
 51 or 102 cycles per character comparison when characters match

     findword:       ld a,d                  ;